 More personal essays (no nudez), like this one

-Me exploring the weird stuff that ends up in my mailbox, like letters from Canada’s infamous murderer, Luka Magnotta
+Me exploring the weird stuff that ends up in my mailbox like letters from Canada’s infamous murderer, Luka Magnotta

-I’ll write some newsletters directly related to documentary making — from tips I’ve learnt in the field, to developing your ideas and making them your own… to pitching them to places like Netflix
+Newsletters directly related to documentary making — from tips I’ve learnt in the field, to developing your ideas and making them your own… to pitching them to places like Netflix

-In the same vein, I’ll be writing about journalism — paths into it, changes in the field, tips and tricks, and what you can expect if you’re just starting out
+Some insights into journalism — paths into it, changes in the field, tips and tricks, and what you can expect if you’re just starting out

-You’ll also get access to the archive of all my old stuff I’ve written here.
+Access to the archive of all my old stuff I’ve written here.

 And as I said earlier, you also get to know you’re supporting my work, both in this newsletter and beyond.
 And again: only do this if it doesn’t cause you any financial hardship.